billboos/boos/content/opportunities/_index.md

 frameworks to build statistical models of tropical rainfall, with the goal of advancing understanding and prediction of hydrological variability on a range of time scales.
-The exact focus of the work will depend on the candidate's background and interests, but could center on precipitation extremes in monsoon regions (including Asia, Africa, and the Americas), perhaps with some attention to the human impacts of these extreme events.
+The exact focus of the work will depend on the candidate's background and interests, but could center on atmospheric vortices and waves in monsoon regions (including Asia, Africa, and the Americas), the extreme rainfall they produce, and perhaps their human impacts.
 The appointment will be in the [Department of Earth and Planetary Science](http://eps.berkeley.edu) at [UC Berkeley](http://berkeley.edu), with an initial term of one year and the expectation that progress would merit reappointment for a second year.
 A Ph.D. or equivalent in a relevant field is required by the start date.
 Starting salary is commensurate with experience.